darklightning0/Istanbul-Real-Estate-Predictions/README.md

 # Real Estate Price Prediction Project

-This project aims to predict real estate prices using a machine learning model built with TensorFlow.
+This project aims to predict real estate prices in Istanbul using a machine learning model built with TensorFlow.
 The application not only predicts prices but also provides users with a frontend for interacting with the data.

 ![image 1](images/img1.png)